multiversx/mx-docs/docs/sdk-and-tools/sdk-py/mxpy-cli.md

 ]
 ```

 Let's go a bit through our file and see why it looks like this.
 First, as mentioned above, we have to place all the arguments inside a list.
-Then, the value `2` coresponds to the type `u32`.
+Then, the value `2` corresponds to the type `u32`.
 After that, we have another list that coresponds to the type `variadic`.
 Inside this list, we need to insert our addresses.
 For `mxpy`to encode addresses properly, we need to provide the address values inside a dictionary that can contain two keys: we can provide the address as the `bech32` representation or as the `hex encoded` public key.

-After finishing the arguments file we can run the following command to deploy the contract:
+After finishing the arguments file, we can run the following command to deploy the contract:

 ```sh
 mxpy contract deploy --bytecode ~/contracts/multisig/output/multisig.wasm \